cloudmesh-book/book-latex-2018/tutorial/dockerhub.md

         docker search centos

-and here is the first several lines of the result:
+and here are the first several lines of the result:

         | NAME                            | DESCRIPTION                  | STAR | OFFICIAL | AUTOMATED |
         |---------------------------------|------------------------------|------|----------|-----------|